Last Updated March 30, 2026

 You might wonder why double broker scams are all that bad if, ultimately, the load is still being transported to its final destination on time.

-Well, double brokering is illegal because it puts the carrier at risk of not being paid for their work.
+Double brokering puts the carrier at risk of not being paid for their work, hence being an illegal practice.
 For example, if a carrier illegally passes the load off to a second carrier who completes the delivery, the initial carrier could very well pocket the money without doing any of the work.

 Additionally, double brokered loads can become uninsured.
 Therefore, if something happens during the haul, such as an accident, injury, or damaged or lost goods, it can put a carrier in serious jeopardy that could even lead to losing their business.